SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-## Table Keys in Internal Tables (Primary, Secondary, Standard, Empty)
+## Table Keys (Primary, Secondary, Standard, Empty) and Table Indexes

 <details>
   <summary>Expand to view the details</summary>